ashutoshchaudhary8619developer/DragonsMugloar/README.md

 Please open the index.html

-and click on the Send a dragon to Fight with Knight to let the Dragon start the battle
+and click on the

+Send a dragon to Fight with Knight

+to let the Dragon start the battle

-I had tested it and it gives a succ rate of 100 %
+I had tested it and it gives a success rate of 100 %.

 I am very Thankful to you for the oppurtunity provided to me